sisinflab-swot/cowl/docs/api/config/index.rst

 Initialization
 ==============

-Before making any API call, you **must** invoke :func:`cowl_init()`, which is needed in order to initialize the library's internal state.
+Before making any API call, you **must** invoke :func:`cowl_init()`, which is needed to initialize the library's internal state.
+This state is meant to be application-scoped, therefore calling :func:`cowl_deinit()` is generally unnecessary.
+If you need to do so, you **must not** use previously retrieved objects as they will be invalid.

-On the other hand, calling :func:`cowl_deinit()` is not strictly necessary, and may actually be inconvenient if you plan to use Cowl functions again at a later time: this is because, once invoked, you **must not** use objects previously retrieved via the API.
-You can, of course, use objects retrieved after a new call to :func:`cowl_init()`.

 .. doxygenfunction:: cowl_init
 .. doxygenfunction:: cowl_deinit